 Story of Creation

-By about the time of Hammurabi, about 1700 BC, people in the Babylonian Empire were beginning to write down this story about the creation of the world.
 The name, Enuma Elish, comes from the first two words of the poem, which mean “when on high”.
 This is a Babylonian story, which also explains how the Babylonian gods came to rule over earlier Sumerian gods like Enlil.
+Probably this is just how the Babylonians told it; the Sumerians had a different version.

 The Earth and the Sky get together